-- Run the rainforest tests using the rainforest-cli against the staging server
+- Runs the Rainforest tests using the CLI on the staging server.

-- Once the rainforest tests are successful, push the 'develop' branch to the 'master' branch
+- Once the Rainforest tests are successful, CircleCI pushes the

-- Step 4 triggers another CI build, which pushes the code to production
+- The previous step triggers another CI build, which pushes the code to production.

-If any of the above steps fail, the build fails, preventing the deployment of broken code to your users.
+If any step fails, the build fails.
+This prevents the deployment of broken code to your users.

-For the full picture, we encourage you to consult the excellent CircleCI getting started documentation.
+For the whole picture, we encourage you to consult CircleCI’s Getting Started documentation.

-The main way to configure the CircleCI tool is through a file that you store in your git repository.
+The primary way to configure the CircleCI tool is to store a file in your git repository.
 You can see the sample configuration for our project here.